Savitch 9.1-9.3

 catch (Exception e) { Code_To_Handle_Exception }

-block is skipped and controls jumps to the corresponding catch
+try block, the rest of the try block is skipped and controls jumps to the corresponding catch block.

 1